This Chocolate Panna Cotta (Coconut Milk) is creamy, smooth, and rich. It’s an easy make ahead dessert made with pantry staples.

 How to Make Chocolate Panna Cotta with Coconut Milk

-1. Whisk the coconut milk, cream, honey, and cocoa powder together in a saucepan over medium heat until hot but not boiling.
+1. Whisk the coconut milk, cream, honey, and cocoa powder together in a saucepan over medium to low heat until hot but not boiling.

-2. Slowly sprinkle the gelatin over the hot mixture.
+2. Slowly sprinkle the gelatin over the heated coconut milk mixture.
 Using a whisk, stir until completely combined.
 If you don’t, you’ll end up with gelatin lumps.

-3. Once the gelatin has dissolved, remove from the heat.
+3. Once the gelatin has dissolved, remove from the heat and stir in the vanilla extract, if using.
 Pour the coconut mixture into casserole dish.
 Set aside in refrigerator for about 4 hours.
-Garnish then serve.
+Garnish with whipped cream, fruit or grated or chopped chocolate, then serve.

 Tips for making the BEST Chocolate Panna Cotta Recipe